 Clerk.
 For any proceeding before the city commission, the clerk is the city clerk.
-For any other board, the clerk will be the clerk or secretary designated for the respective board, committee, agency, authority, or special magistrate.
+For any other board, the clerk will be the clerk or secretary designated for the respective board, committee, agency, authority, or special magistrate hearing officer.

 Competent substantial evidence.
-Evidence a reasonable mind could accept as adequate to support a conclusion.
+Evidence that is sufficiently relevant and material that a reasonable mind could would accept it as adequate to support a the conclusion reached.